1941-1942 Season with

 Carpenter, Mary Martin, Victor Borge, The Music Maids & Hal, Lieutenant

-Leonard Phillips, Vera Zorina and Thomas Mitchell.
+Leonard Phillips (bombardment instructor), Ilona Massey and Thomas Mitchell.

 *The